matfallet/Quapth_Initiation/README.md

 # Qupath_Initiation
-cluster/phenotyping/interaction

-For more informations about QuPath consult the website "https://qupath.readthedocs.io/en/stable/index.html" or watch the videos in the plateform Github.com "..."
+For more informations about QuPath consult the website "https://qupath.readthedocs.io/en/stable/index.html" or watch the videos in Youtube "https://www.youtube.com/c/QuPath"

 ## Use of QuPath (version 0.4.1)
 ### Create a project